On the geometry of graphs associated to infinite-type surfaces: Introduction

-In the light of Theorem \ref{thm:nonsep}, a natural problem is to decide whether $\Nonsep(S)$ (resp. $\Nonsep^*(S)$) is hyperbolic for $S$ a surface of genus $g$ and with infinitely many punctures.
-As we will see in Proposition \ref{prop:nonsepwitnesses} below, the answer is positive if and only if $\Nonsep(S)$ (resp. $\Nonsep^*(S_{g,n})$) is hyperbolic {\em uniformly} in $n$; compare with part (2a) of Theorem \ref{thm:mainhyp} above.
+As we will see in Proposition \ref{prop:nonsepwitnesses} below, the answer to this question is positive if and only if $\Nonsep(S)$ (resp. $\Nonsep^*(S_{g,n})$) is hyperbolic {\em uniformly} in $n$; compare with part (2a) of Theorem \ref{thm:mainhyp} above.
 We remark that $\Nonsep(S_{g,n})$ is known to be hyperbolic by the work of Masur-Schleimer \cite{MS} and Hamensd\"adt \cite{Ham}, although the hyperbolicity constant may well depend on $S$.
 Similary, $\Nonsep^*(S_{g,n})$ is conjecturally hyperbolic by the work of Masur-Schleimer \cite{MS}, since every two of its witnesses intersect, see Example \ref{example} in Section \ref{sec:defcurves}; on the other hand, even if this were the case, the hyperbolicity constant may well depend on $S$, again.